microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

 ## Windows Login & Post Deployment

-- Now that the Windows Server VM is created and the VPN connections are established, it is time to login to it.
-Using bastio RDP to the VM.
+- Now that the Windows Server VM is created and the VPN connections are established, it is time to RDP to it using Azure Bastion.

   - On the "on-premises" resource group select the Windows VM: